Gawhar Shad Mausoleum: History

+By the 20th century, the mausoleum had been extensively damaged, with the cupola in particular being severely deteriorated.
+Intervention in the 1950s resulted in drastically changing the appearance of the building, with an entirely new eastern façade being built and the hexagonal Mihrab being demolished and replaced with a rectangular one.
+This, along with later restorations, were of poor quality and used inappropriate materials.
+In 2014, UNESCO and the Afghanistan government coordinated to attempt to preserve and replicate the tile work on the exterior dome.
+In 2004, UNESCO added the City of Herat, including the entire Musalla Complex, to the Tentative List of UNESCO World Heritage Sites.

+Architecture

 The mausoleum forms a cruciform shape, with a dome covering the centre.
 This dome is the most impressive feature of the structure, in that it is actually three domes superimposed over one another: a low inner dome, a bulbous outer cupola and a structural dome between them.
 The outer cupola is decorated with flowery light blue-green mosaics.
 The inner dome is adorned with gold leaf, lapis lazuli and other colours which form intricate patterns.
 The interior of the tomb itself is a square chamber with axial niches.

+Burials

 Due to the widespread habit of tombstones being taken and re-used, it is unknown how many burials there are in the mausoleum.
 Though some sources claim there were as many as twenty grave markers at one time, at present there are only six.
 These are oblong shaped and made of matt black stone, with carved floral patterns.